Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Dynamic cantilever magnetometry

 \section{Dynamic cantilever magnetometry}

 In DCM, as shown in Fig.~\ref{fig:fig01}, the sample under investigation is attached to the free end of a cantilever, which is driven into self-oscillation at its fundamental mechanical resonance frequency $f$.
-The measurement consists of monitoring changes in this frequency $\Delta\!f = f - f_0$ as a function of a uniform applied magnetic field $\mathbf{H}$, where $f_0$ is the resonance frequency at $H = 0$. $\Delta\!f$ reveals the curvature of the magnetic system's free energy with respect to rotations about the cantilever oscillation axis~\cite{modic_resonant_2018,gross_magnetic_2021}.
-This quantity can be intuitively understood as an analogue to magnetic susceptibility: while susceptibility quantifies the magnetic response of a sample to changes in the magnitude of $\mathbf{H}$, $\Delta\!f$ quantifies the response to changes in its orientation.
+The measurement consists of monitoring changes in this frequency $\Delta\!f = f - f_0$ as a function of a uniform applied magnetic field $\mathbf{H}$, where $f_0$ is the resonance frequency at $H = 0$. $\Delta\!f$ reveals the curvature of the magnetic system's free energy with respect to rotations about the cantilever oscillation axis~\cite{modic_resonant_2018,gross_magnetic_2021}:

+$E_m$ is the magnetic energy, $k_0$ the spring constant, $l_e$ the effective length, and $\theta_c$ the cantilever's oscillation angle.
+A detailed derivation of this relation can be found in the supplementary information of Ref.~\onlinecite{mehlin_stabilized_2015}.
+This relation does not allow a direct link between $\mathbf{m}$ and $\Delta f$, but $\Delta f$ can be intuitively understood in a thermodynamic framework~\cite{modic_resonant_2018} as an analogue to magnetic susceptibility: while susceptibility quantifies the magnetic response of a sample to changes in the magnitude of $\mathbf{H}$, $\Delta\!f$ quantifies the response to changes in its orientation.
 Measurements of $\Delta\!f$ are particularly useful for identifying magnetic phase transitions~\cite{mehlin_stabilized_2015,modic_resonant_2018,gross_stability_2020}, as well as providing information on the switching, saturation magnetization, coercivity, and the anisotropy of a magnetic system~\cite{philipp_magnetic_2021}.